robconery/blog/_posts/2012-04-17-17-leaving-your-mark.md

 >[Guess a sloppy language encourages sloppy practices](https://twitter.com/migueldeicaza/status/192364208007036928)

-A broad stroke, but you can't deny that Javascript has a number of pain points.
+A broad stroke, but you can't deny that JavaScript has a number of pain points.
 Inexperience writing in a painful language on top of shifting platforms (browsers) with changing standards... it's easy to agree with Miguel's sentence.

 But it made me wonder:

-> Do we get mad at Javascript so much because we can see the problems so readily?
+> Do we get mad at JavaScript so much because we can see the problems so readily?

-It's right in front of our noses (especially if you have script errors on) - and the source is there for everyone to read and run through JSLint (Javascript validator).
+It's right in front of our noses (especially if you have script errors on) - and the source is there for everyone to read and run through JSLint (JavaScript validator).

 _**Side note**: for fun I ran Don's blog through JSLint and it was red red and more red.
 This isn't a critique of Don, more of a **wow dude might be more right than he knows** kind of thing._